thinking-with-computers/ludus/language.md

 Ludus has a few different types of collections, in increasing order of complexity.

 ### Separators
 In all collection literals, members are written with a separator between them.
 On the same line, use a comma; or a newline will also separate elements.
-You may use as many
+You may use as many separators as you wish at any point inside a collection or pattern. `(,,,,,,,3,,4,,,,,,)` and `(3, 4)` are the same value.

 ### Tuples
 Tuples are fully-imutable, ordered collections of any kinds of values, delimited by parentheses, e.g. `(1, :a, "foo")`.
 At current, they have no length limit (although they eventually will).
 Unlike in some languages, tuples can be empty or contain a single element: `()` and `(:foo)` are both just fine.
 Tuples largely cannot be manipulated functionally; they must be written as literals and unpacked using pattern matching.
 They can, however, be converted to lists, either through pattern matching or the `list` function.
 Their type is `:tuple`.